purplesyringa/site/blog/the-ram-myth/index.md

 Indeed, it's linear (i.e. asymptotically optimal), and we have to access random indices anyway, so cache isn't going to help us in any case.

-In reality, this is leaving a lot of performance on the table, and certain *asymptotically slower* algorithms can perform sharding significantly faster on large input.
+In reality, when the number of groups is high, this is leaving a lot of performance on the table, and certain *asymptotically slower* algorithms can perform sharding significantly faster.
 They are mostly used by on-disk databases, but, surprisingly, they are useful even for in-RAM data.

 ### Solution

-The algorithm from above has $\Theta(n)$ cache misses on random input (where $n$ is the number of elements).
-The only way to reduce this number is to make the memory accesses more ordered.
+The algorithm from above has an almost-guaranteed cache miss on every iteration.
+The only way to prevent cache misses is to make the memory accesses more ordered.
 If you can ensure the elements are ordered by `group`, that's great.
 If you can't, you can still sort the accesses before the `for` loop:

 ```python
 elements.sort(key = lambda element: element.group)